08615999961401

 Stepper Motor Structure Diagram Stepper Motor Internal Rotor and Stator Structure

-• The driver energizes one stator phase
+• The driver energizes a stator phase

 • A magnetic field is generated

-• The driver switches current to the next phase
+• The next phase is energized

 Hybrid Stepper Motor for Industrial Automation

-Electromagnetic Field Rotation Principle
+Electromagnetic Rotation Principle

 • 1.8° step angle = 200 steps per revolution